Why Won't Women Dance With Me?

 Many women can get picky about who they dance with based on a skill level, this is especially true for women who are more intermediate or advanced dancers.

-Dancing is considered an investment and she might have spent a lot of money on private lessons and/or group classes, etc. in order to get where she is today.
+Dancing is considered an investment, and she might have spent a lot of money on private lessons and/or group classes, etc., in order to get where she is today.
 That being said, she might not have the patience to put up with a guy who is still a beginner or awkward dancer.
 Yes, this sounds mean; yes, it sounds horrible, but life's not fair.

-If you ask a woman to dance who is really good but she tells you no, take a look at the other guys she says "yes" to, especially the ones that she dances with regularly.
+If you ask a woman to dance who is really good and she tells you no, take a look at the other guys she says "yes" to, especially the ones that she dances with regularly.
 If they're all really good and make you want to hide under your bed in shame because you don't even know half of what they can do, then she probably thinks that you're not a good enough dancer for her.
 If you really want to dance with her, or other fancy dance ladies like her, it will probably help you to take some dance lessons and learn some fancier moves so you can keep her entertained while dancing.

-If you're a relatively good, or maybe even excellent dancer, then it's probably not because she thinks that you suck, but for one of the other reasons mentioned in this article.
+If you're a relatively good, or maybe even an excellent dancer, then it's probably not because she thinks that you suck, but for one of the other reasons mentioned in this article.

 4. She Doesn't Think She's Good Enough to Dance With You

 I know plenty of women who have turned guys down because they thought that the guy was too good of a dancer for them!
 Shocker, I know!
 But it happens, especially among women who are beginners.
-We all want to look good and are afraid of making mistakes and tripping over ourselves and our partners, so to save ourselves that potential embarassment, we just avoid dancing altogether.
+We all want to look good and are afraid of making mistakes and tripping over ourselves and our partners, so to save ourselves that potential embarrassment, we just avoid dancing altogether.